getbraincloud/braincloud-docs/docs/api/2_capi/virtualcurrency/awardparentcurrency.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-vcId | The currency type to award. vcAmount | The amount of currency to award.
+vcId | The currency type to award. vcAmount | The amount of currency to award. levelName | Name of the parent level.